/ By The Thyolo House

 - A swim, a book, and a long, slow nothing by the pool

-Beyond the Estate: Day Trips Through Thyolo, Mulanje & Blantyre
+Beyond the Estate: independent visits Through Thyolo, Mulanje & Blantyre

 If you want to expand your list of things to do in Malawi without changing hotels, Thyolo is unusually well placed.
 Most of the south's major sights are within a half-day's drive.